Frequent Questions

 Does an inmate have a right to be housed in a certain facility?

-No inmate has any implied right or expectation to be housed in any particular facility, participate in any specific program, or receive any specific service; and an inmate is subject to transfer from any one facility, program or service at the discretion of a warden or Secretary of Corrections (SDCL 24-2-27).
+No inmate has any implied right or expectation to be housed in any particular facility, participate in any specific program, or receive any specific service.